Vaince-Talal/Matrix-Calculator-App/README.md

 This is a calculator that is able to calculate the determinant and inverese of a matrix along with basic matrix arithemetic.
+(Temporary README)